Computer Servers Custom Built or Bought from Vendor to Specification

 We install, mount flat screen TVs, projectors and custom digital signage for showcasing your work or just watching television.
 Dual, quad even six monitor setups for massive work areas.
 Multi room, club, venue and bar sound systems calibrated specifically for the space with 100% coverage.

-Sure the world is moving further and further away from paper but there’s no escaping needing a multi function printer scanner copier fax machine.
-We still support these behemoths whether its one on your desk or once that’s the size of a small car.
+The world is moving further and further away from paper but there’s no escaping needing a multi-function printer scanner copier fax machine.
+We still support these behemoths whether it’s one on your desk or once that’s the size of a small car.
 It all depends on how often you need to use it and the speed at which it prints.
 Then there’s the choice of ink or toner and color or black and white.
-Obviously color is more expensive and toner is more expensive up front but you end up saving a lot in toner refills over ink refills.
+Color being more expensive and toner is more expensive up front but you end up saving a lot in toner refills over ink refills.
 Also the speed toner is significantly faster.
 As for scanners you have quality, size & speed.
-If speed is important you’ll want an auto feeder and most all but not every scanner comes with scan to email or file folder.
-We really only install network printers these days that can be printed to by any computer on the network vs the one its plugged in to.
+If speed is important, you’ll want an auto feeder and most all but not every scanner comes with scan to email or file folder.
+We really only install network printers these days that can be printed to by any computer on the network vs the one it’s plugged in to.
 We also almost always use a print server that will install the drivers on any computer and hold the queue so that it doesn’t take up the memory of the printing computer.
-Also so if the computer was turned off during the print job it would continue to print.
+If the computer was turned off during the print job it would continue to print.
 For faxing most people rely on a fax to email solution so you don’t need the dedicated phone line which can be rather high monthly and isn’t nearly as convenient.